An AI-powered chatbot is the answer to providing personalized care and improving the overall patient experience

 How comfortable would you be discussing your personal health information with a healthcare AI tool?
 Considering many people would prefer to communicate with a company over Messenger than talk to one over the phone, it will only be a matter of time until we all will be going to chatbots with questions regarding our health.
 Instead of referencing WebMD, misdiagnosing yourself, and walking away convinced that your common cold is actually a life-threatening illness, a chatbot for healthcare can help you find better answers and information.

-Since AI and healthcare is still a relatively new innovation, we cannot give these tools too much responsibility when it comes to engaging with patients beyond customer service and other basic tasks.
+Since AI in healthcare is still a relatively new innovation, we cannot give these tools too much responsibility when it comes to engaging with patients beyond customer service and other basic tasks.
 However, there are still some great use cases that healthcare AI can help with today.

 Log on to almost any site today, and of course, there is a chatbot waiting to help you navigate the site or fix a minor problem.
 Therefore, it should come as no surprise we will continue to see chatbots help users navigate services regarding their healthcare.
 The future in this regard may look like chatbots helping to schedule appointments, issue reminders, or help with refilling prescription medications.
 There will be a few privacy and HIPAA obstacles to jump before tech like that becomes common place.
 It’s not surprising to think those kinds of administrative and customer service functions are just on the horizon.